rmasinelli/TicketIT/README.md

 # Cinder by Ember

-> IT Help Desk Training System — EvCC
+> IT Help Desk Training System

 Cinder is a simulated IT help desk ticketing platform built for classroom use at EvCC.
 Students learn real IT workflows across three courses by submitting, managing, and resolving tickets tied to hands-on lab work.
 All student data is FERPA-compliant — no personally identifiable information is stored.